HIFILEO/ReactiveArchitecture/README.md

-# MVP
+# MVP Example
-This app is nothing more than an example of how to create an MVP (Model View Presenter) application.
+This app is nothing more than an example of how to create a MVP (Model View Presenter) application.

 MVP breaks down an application into more testable components keeping your internal business objects and data separate from the external UI or external data.